tigera-solutions/cc-eks-egress-gw/README.md

    eksctl create cluster \
      --name $CLUSTERNAME \
      --region $REGION \
-     --zones $AZ1,$AZ2 \
      --version $K8SVERSION \
-     --vpc-cidr 192.168.0.0/23 \
+     --vpc-public-subnets $SUBNETPUBEKS1AID,$SUBNETPUBEKS1BID \
      --without-nodegroup
    ```

-   For this workshop, we will not need many IP addresses, so a `/23` network is enough for demonstrating the concept.
+   For this workshop, we will not need many IP addresses, so a `/25` network is enough for demonstrating the concept.

 4. After running the `eksctl create cluster` command, the AWS Cloudformation will create a VPC with two subnets per availability zone that will be used to allocate IPs for the nodes and pods.
 The subnets created are two public (one per availability zone) and two private (one per availability zone).
 This is done to allow you to deploy nodes in a public or private subnet according to your needs.
 By default, the node groups create nodes in the public subnets.